heseltime/heseltime.github.io/_notes/Public/LIFT_C and OIS Community Call for Fellows!.md

 Your incentive is 2600 EUR cumulatively and 3 ECTS, which is also nice.
 You will need to invest the time.
 You will also have some extra lectures and events, but likely also extras like coffee and snacks and an evening event sometime in June/July.

-There is an official project plan by the way, if you need that for reference.
+There is an official [project proposal](../../assets/pdf/JKU_CommunityCall_Antrag_Final_Rework.pdf) by the way, if you need that for reference.
 Fellowship distribution is happening informally and fast, but the project is serious (enough).

-What are the four areas that need to be fleshed out for this project, aligning with the four fellowships?
+What are the **four areas** that need to be fleshed out for this project, aligning with the four fellowships?

 And what does fleshing out mean, firstly?
 I'd say developing concepts and prototypes, which is a realistic goal for the two month period.
 Anything further, i.e. any actual implementation of a project, would need to happen later and in a different format.
 A likely outcome of this iteration is a short presentation contribution, of the following topic areas for example, though not everyone needs to present, to be sure.